By: Maddie Kerth

 Millions of Americans now watch with baited breath to see the changes they desire acted in government policy.

-Maddie is an Honors Senior at Pace University earning a B.A. in Communication Studies with a Double Minor in History and Journalism.
+Maddie is an Honors graduate of Pace University's B.A. in Communication Studies program.
+She holds a Double Minor in History and Journalism.
 She has a keen interest in Broadcast Journalism.
 Experience includes, editorial internships with InvestmentWires and YourTango, publication and on-air segments for Pace University's NYC newspaper and TV station, as well as an extensive background in acting for the stage.